Sinthan Top: Tourism

 Like other areas of the valley, Sinthan Top is known for its beauty and wonderful tourist attractions.
 The place is fast growing as one of the top tourist destination in Chenab valley.
 Around 37 kilometers of snaky and uphill drive from Daksum, it offers an adventurous journey.
 The spot is emerging for mountaineering, trekking and skiing.

 Sinthan Top is easily accessible from Srinagar, almost 4–5 hours drive by car.
 Attractions in Kashmir like Kokernag, Dacksum and Achabal fall en route that offer tourists varied choice of resting and makes traveling more pleasant and less tiresome.
 At the spot called '360 Degree View', one can see areas of both Kashmir and Jammu Divisions.
 Also the spot itself can be a great resting place for people traveling from Srinagar to Kishtwar or Doda and back.

 Sinthan Top is the South-East end of Breng Valley (The Golden Crown of Kashmir) and is 48 km from famous Kokernag spring.
 The nearest hotels are located at Kokernag and Daksum ranging from extremely budget accommodation in private and Government huts to deluxe hotels.
-One should be able to book a night in a hotel or hut between 1500 to 3500 rupees.
+One should be able to book a night in a hotel or hut between 1500 and 3500 rupees.

 One can plan to visit Lihinwan and the famous Margan Top in the Margan Valley and Inshan which are located in the same area.

+In 2023, Sinthan festival was organised by District Administration Kishtwar and around 12000 tourists attended the event.